State Tomography¶

 """

-Generalised version of experiment function above, designed for any
+Generalised version of experiment function, designed for any

 number of qubits.
 It is assumes the provided circuits contain dual-rail